nikhilaravi/learn-node/README.md

 var index = fs.readFileSync(__dirname + '/index.html');
 ```

 Then send back the html file in the response.
-Change the call to `res.end` to be:
+Change the call to `response.end` to be:

 ```js
 response.end(index)